aridjayarecipes/cutesrecipes.web.app/content/post/2210-recipe-of-quick-15-minute-glace-plums-in-1-bowl.md

 - "De-seed the plums."
 - "Add the plums and sugar into a bowl."
 - "Heat them in the microwave for 5 minutes.
 They should turn out like this."
-- "Give the plums a stir and they'll look like this.
+- "Give the plums a stir and they&#39;ll look like this.
 Then place them back in the microwave for a further 5 minutes."
 - "Stir again.
 Then put them back in the microwave for 5 minutes once more."
 - "They will look like this.
 By now most of the juice should have evapourated."
 - "Once the plums have cooled, lay them out on a piece of parchment paper to cool."
-- "It's up to you whether you dust them with an extra layer of sugar or not at the end."
+- "It&#39;s up to you whether you dust them with an extra layer of sugar or not at the end."
 categories:
 - Recipe
 tags: